blackcrowX/Data_Analytics_Portfolio/Project_II/README.md

 AND new_vaccinations IS NOT null;
 ```

+With this we have explored the dataset and can continue with the data preprocessing.

 ## Preprocessing

-1. **Creating View to Store Data for Later Visualizations:** This section creates a view named `view_percent_population_vaccinated` to store data related to COVID-19 vaccinations and rolling counts of vaccinated people.
-The view can be used for later visualizations or to simplify complex queries.
-The skills used in this analysis showcase a variety of SQL techniques that allow for data exploration, aggregation, and calculation of meaningful metrics.
-These skills are essential for data analysts to derive insights and draw conclusions from large datasets.
-The analysis presented in this portfolio demonstrates the application of these skills in the context of COVID-19 data exploration.
+As part of the preprocessing phase, we will create a view named view_percent_population_vaccinated to store data related to COVID-19 vaccinations and rolling counts of vaccinated people.
+This view can be used for later visualizations or to simplify complex queries.
+The SQL code for creating the view is as follows:

 ```
 DROP VIEW IF EXISTS view_percent_population_vaccinated;